hollowptr/Brugada-SVM-Project/README.md

-# Brugada Syndrome Detection Using Support Vector Machines (SVM)
+# Machine Learning–Based Classification of Brugada Syndrome from ECG Data Using SVM

 In this project, I developed a Support Vector Machines (SVM) classifier to detect **Brugada Syndrome** using ECG signals.
 The main objective of this project is to investigate how machine learning can support early detection of Brugada Syndrome, contributing to improved clinical decision-making and prevention of sudden cardiac death.